xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 ## Thanks

-A very big thank to Balamurugan Subramanian (balasubr) and Dipesh Raghuvanshi (diraghuv) for their critical inputs during the collateral.
+A very big thanks to Balamurugan Subramanian (balasubr) and Dipesh Raghuvanshi (diraghuv) for their critical inputs during the collateral.

 ## Summary